Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 ·Students share their knowledge with their fellow students:

-Besides educating our students in money management, the intent of the course includes outreach to our surrounding community in the area of financial literacy.
-By partnering with the local chapter of Junior Achievement, enrolled students are required to pass on their new-found knowledge to elementary and junior high students in the surrounding area.
+Besides educating our students in money management, the intent of the course includes outreach to our surrounding community .In a past partnership with the local chapter of Junior Achievement, enrolled students were required to pass on their new-found knowledge to elementary and junior high students in the surrounding area.
 The university has also joined forces with the DuPage County Money Smart Week committee to host and put on financial education events on campus every April during Money Smart Week.